-- 6.1 Risk management is a key component in demonstrating regulatory compliance for managing medical devices. - 6.2 The requirements for risk management concerning the manufacture of medical devices were laid out in the Medical Device Directive (Directive 93/42/EEC)24, the Active Implantable Medical Device Directive (Directive 90/385/EEC)26 and the In-Vitro Diagnostics Directive (Directive 98/79/EC)25, and continues in the Medical Devices Regulations (Regulation (EU) 2017/745)27 and In Vitro Diagnostic Medical Devices Regulations (Regulation (EU) 2017/746)28 - 6.3 Organisations providing and using health technology, medical devices and equipment must have a robust recognised management standard in place to support their equipment and device management process.
+- 6.1 Risk management is a key component in demonstrating regulatory compliance for managing medical devices. - 6.2 The requirements for risk management concerning the manufacture of medical devices were laid out in the UK Medical Devices Regulations 2002 (SI 2002 No 618 91, as amended ^{92, 72}); - 6.3 Organisations providing and using health technology, medical devices and equipment must have a robust recognised management standard in place to support their equipment and device management process.
 There are a number of options available and the choice is normally made taking into consideration the organisations size, complexity and needs.
 Management of key issues such as maintenance, inspection, training and instruction must be covered.
-The requirements of the Provision and Use of Work Equipment Regulations 1998178, place duty around this on those who own, operate or have control over all work equipment. - 6.4 Scottish Government CEL 35 (2010) 48 states under Health Board processes relating to management of medical devices and equipment, that any in-house medical device or equipment maintenance department is externally accredited.
+The requirements of the Provision and Use of Work Equipment Regulations 1998178, place duty around this on those who own, operate or have control over all work equipment. - 6.4 Scottish Government CEL 35 (2010) 48 states under Health Board processes relating to management of medical devices and equipment, that any in-house medical device or equipment maintenance department should be externally accredited.
 The National Audit Office report of 10 June 1999: The Management of Medical Equipment in NHS Acute Trusts in England 53, highlighted numerous benefits of accreditation of internal maintenance departments under a recognised quality standard.
 This instruction is long established and points laid out in the National Audit Office's report are still highly relevant and have been persistently reiterated in guidance that has followed it.
 Organisations implementing an external audited and formally accredited Quality Management System (QMS) are following long established best practice.
-A commonly used standard is BS EN ISO 13485:2016 89, for which a quality management system must be in place. - 6.5 Awareness of BS EN ISO 14971:2012 90 should also be considered as the UK's national standard, adopting ISO 14971:2012 which was developed specifically for medical device/system manufacturers to manage identification of hazards associated with a medical device, estimate and evaluate related risks in order to control them and to monitor the effectiveness of the controls at all stages of the medical device's lifecycle.
+A commonly used standard is BS EN ISO 13485:2016 89. - 6.5 Awareness of BS EN ISO 14971:2019 90 should also be considered as the UK's national standard, adopting ISO 14971:2019 which was developed specifically for medical device/system manufacturers to manage identification of hazards associated with a medical device, estimate and evaluate related risks in order to control them and to monitor the effectiveness of the controls at all stages of the medical device's lifecycle.
 An organisation operating the device becomes a stakeholder in managing these risks, so an appropriate operational understanding of this standard by those using and maintaining the device is good practice.
-If the organisation also manufactures medical devices, the manufacturing enterprise within the organisation may use this standard for management of the associated risks. - 6.6 Other suitable systems include ISO 9001: 2015 102, ISO 55000 226 and BS70000 109.
-The United Kingdom Accreditation Service (UKAS) is currently running a Medical

-Physics and Clinical Engineering (MPACE) 125 accreditation pilot for BS70000 across the UK.
-In Scotland, a number of centres have adopted a variety of these quality system standards and the position from the Scottish Medical Physics and Clinical Engineering Diagnostic Network (MPNET) 62, is to await the outcome of the UKAS pilot before championing any one particular quality standard.
+If the organisation also manufactures medical devices, the manufacturing enterprise within the organisation may use this standard for management of the associated risks. - 6.6 Other suitable systems include ISO 9001: 2015102, ISO 55000226 and BS70000109.
+The United Kingdom Accreditation Service (UKAS) is currently running a Medical Physics and Clinical Engineering (MPACE)125 accreditation pilot for BS70000 across the UK.
+In Scotland, a number of centres have adopted a variety of these quality system standards and the position from the Scottish Medical Physics and Clinical Engineering Diagnostic Network (MPNET)62, is to await the outcome of the UKAS pilot before championing any one particular quality standard.
+Version 2.0